jphaugla/Digital-Banking-CockroachDB/README.md

 * Use [this github](https://github.com/jphaugla/AZURE-Terraform-CRDB-Module)  to deploy all of the components (including the application)
 * Check the [readme](https://github.com/jphaugla/AZURE-Terraform-CRDB-Module/README.md) for the details on deploying this github including the cloning the github and working with Azure.
 Completely deploy the terraform github for all deployments.
 This will also deploy [this github](https://github.com/jphaugla/CockroachDBearch-Digital-Banking-CockroachDBTemplate) inside the app node.
 The later application deployment instructions will be deployed within the app node using ssh
 * maven and java will be installed by the ansible jobs for the app node
+* cockraochdb cdc-sink can be used with this github for 2 DC cockroach deployments
 * the ip information is shared in a subdirectory for the region under [temp directory](https://github.com/jphaugla/AZURE-Terraform-CRDB-Module/provisioners/temp) within the terraform/ansible repository.
 Go to the files here to see private (internal) and public (external) kafka node and test node IP addresses.
 The CockroachDB internal and external database connection dns names are also available.
 These dns names will also give an internal and external CockroachDB enterprise node IP.
 * log into the app node using the app node IP and the ssh key defined in test/main.tf and go to github home